Carousel-Technologies-Inc/.github/README.md

 Carousel is  platform for delivering social and emotional learning (SEL) content to computers and mobile devices.
 You can learn more about our mission at [joincarousel.io](https://joincarousel.io).
 <br/><br/>
-If you're interested in working with us, please get in touch at the email address above.
+If you're interested in working with us, please get in touch at info@joincarousel.io.